jQuery 4.0.0

 Slim build

 Sometimes you don’t need ajax, or you prefer to use one of the many standalone libraries that focus on ajax requests.
 And often it is simpler to use a combination of CSS and class manipulation for web animations.
-Along with the regular version of jQuery that includes the ajax and effects modules, we’ve released a “slim” version that excludes these modules.
-The size of jQuery is very rarely a load performance concern these days, but the slim build is about 6k gzipped bytes smaller than the regular version.
+Finally, all of jQuery’s supported browsers (except for IE11) now have support for native Promises across the board, so Deferreds and Callbacks are no longer needed in most cases.
+Along with the regular version of jQuery that includes everything, we’ve released a “slim” version that excludes these modules.
+The size of jQuery is very rarely a load performance concern these days, but the slim build is about 8k gzipped bytes smaller than the regular version.
 These files are also available in the npm package and on the CDN:

 These updates are already available as the current versions on npm and Bower.
 Information on all the ways to get jQuery is available at https://jquery.com/download/.
 Public CDNs receive their copies today, please give them a few days to post the files.
 If you’re anxious to get a quick start, use the files on our CDN until they have a chance to update.